bocke/ufiformat/README.md

-# Ufiformat
-## A format utility for USB floppy disk devices.
+# Ufiforma - A format utility for USB floppy disk devices.

 My clone of ufiformat repository.
 Currently only for backup purposes and possible future build patches as it was abandoned by the author.